written by Eliezer Sternberg explains how the brain acts while you do irrational things.

 In chapter one about perception, he wants to know if people who are born blind see pictures in their dreams.
 “The sleeping brain is a master storyteller, and that power emerges from its unique environment“.
 Eliezer, I could not agree with you more.
 It was the most important statement of my last presentation about dreams.
 The neural pathways makes new connections in the night, that get interpreted into stories.
 That sounds very reasonable and logic.
 Mind you, I would have liked some referrals to research here.
 But maybe it is just a common understanding among neurologists.

 In the brainstem there is the on/off switch for dreaming.
 It reacts on light.
 That is why, hen you have trouble sleeping, you should turn out lights and let the dark do its work.
-Now Sternberg introduces several syndromes: Anton’s syndrome: somebody is blind but does not realise it and Charles Bonnet syndrome: you see things that are not there to explain how neurological pathways can be taken over by other organs.
+Now Sternberg introduces several syndromes: Anton’s syndrome (click to read more) somebody is blind but does not realize it and Charles Bonnet syndrome (click to read more) you see things that are not there to explain how neurological pathways can be taken over by other organs.
 The Thalamus, the brains control board does not know what organ a signal originates from, but the brain interprets it a certain way. it creates the best stories.
 Dreams are stories created from neurological chatter at night.

 Neurologic and sleepwalking